jpascher/T0-Time-Mass-Duality/2/NatuerlilEinheitenTabelleKurzEn.md

 - **T0 Parameter** (βT = 1)
   - *Corresponds to the SI value βT,SI ≈ 0.008*

-## Level 2.5: Derived Electromagnetic Constants
+## Level 2.5: Derived Electromagnetic and Gravitational Constants

 With the normalization αEM = 1, the following relationships for electromagnetic constants emerge:
 - **Vacuum Permeability** (μ0 = 1)